ma-za-kpe/MyFitness/README.md

 ## TODO
 1. Clear all TODOS.
+2. Intergrate Jacoco in the CI(you can refer to this [link](https://www.kodeco.com/10562143-continuous-integration-for-android#toc-anchor-012))

 ## Built Using 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android